Are we slaves to the rhythm of social media?

 What do you think?
 What is acceptable?
 Frankly I try to limit my time into blocks built around the work day and even at home.
 But I can see where one could spend endless amounts of time building and maintaining social media personas from here to BFE and back.
 The question is.
 What is your ultimate plan or goal with social media?
 As a layperson and as a professional, do you have an end game result in mind?
 Do you have a plan?

-2 Responses to “Are we slaves to the rhythm of social media?”
+2 thoughts on “Are we slaves to the rhythm of social media?

 Good thing or bad?